-Cisco DNA center and their SDWAN Solution VManage give us a tast of what Intent based networking is all about.
-At a high level the concept behind intent based networking is to first capture the businesses intent or in simple terms the purpose in which the network will be used and then translate this into policies to focus on maximising the network as it is intended.
-For example , let’s say you want to host a video call but we all know that when we do anything voice or video related on a network, for it to run smoothly there is a heap of extra config such as QOS that will be needed on the switches.
-But if this is one off then this is a lot of work to do just for a rare occasion that this will happen.
-With intent based networking this can be configured with ease to allow this to happen with minimal work involved.
-The idea of intent based networking will bring a whole new world of machine learning and instead of hard coding your network in a certain way your network will evolve around the business’s needs.
+Cisco DNA centre and their SDWAN Solution VManage give us a test of what Intent-based networking is all about.
+At a high level, the concept behind intent-based networking is to first capture the businesses intent or in simple terms the purpose in which the network will be used and then translate this into policies to focus on maximising the network as it is intended.
+For example, let’s say you want to host a video call but we all know that when we do anything voice or video related on a network, for it to run smoothly there is a heap of extra config such as QoS that will be needed on the switches.
+But if this is a one-off then this is a lot of work to do just for a rare occasion that this will happen.
+With intent-based networking, this can be configured with ease to allow this to happen with minimal work involved.
+The idea of intent-based networking will bring a whole new world of machine learning and instead of hard coding your network in a certain way your network will revolve around the business’s needs.

-Push towards Devops – Of course you do not need to uses Cisco DNA centre and there is a massive push to use in house developers to create these programs but most developers do not have the networking skills nor do they want to develop these skills.
-A lot of seminars revolved around APIs and programming skills and a push to have network engineers skilled up on programming skills such as Python, JSON, XML and the YANG model.
+Push towards DevOps – Of course, you do not need to use Cisco DNA centre and there is a massive push to use in house developers to create these programs but most developers do not have the networking skills nor do they want to develop these skills.
+A lot of seminars revolved around APIs and programming skills and a push to have network engineers skilled up in programming skills such as Python, JSON, XML and the YANG model.

 Bottom line – Devnote and Dev ops is the future for all Networking Engineers.